-Effective Date: September 1, 2010.
-Last Revision Date: (24-Oct-16) Page 2 of 4 may have taken place, the Principal or Supervisor shall call the police to investigate and shall inform the appropriate Supervisory Officer and the Manager of Human Resources Services.
+PROCEDURE A: Workplace Violence - Summon Immediate Assistance & Report may have taken place, the Principal or Supervisor shall call the police to investigate and shall inform the appropriate Supervisory Officer and the Manager of Human Resources Services.

 2. Reporting Incidents of Workplace Violence: